-I just think that sometimes a simple whole roasted chicken is one of the most delicious and perfect foods ( unless you are a vegetarian!!)
+I just think that sometimes a simple whole roasted chicken is one of the most delicious and perfect foods.

-The smell of the roasting chicken fills the house up and whenever I make this, my family walks into the house and always comment “that smells delicious’
+The smell of the roasting chicken fills the house up and whenever I make this, my family walks in and always comments “that smells delicious’

 1 3 lb whole chicken, defrosted if it was frozen!

 1 tbsp paprika (approximately) 2 tbsp olive oil *

 3 carrots cut into 2 inch chunks, if thick cut them lengthwise as well